-In the 1990s, once Sergio Mottura’s estate turned to organic grapegrowing and ecosustainable farming practices (such as installing a photovoltaic system enabling the estate to work with zero energetic impact), it became completely overrun with a rare and protected species of porcupines.
-These animals are remarkably sensitive to pollution and pesticides and clearly found Mottura’s clean, orgnanically-managed vineyards the perfect haven.
+In the 1990s, after Sergio Mottura’s estate turned to organic grape-growing and eco-sustainable farming practices, it became completely overrun with a rare and protected species of porcupines.
+These animals are remarkably sensitive to pollution and pesticides and clearly found Mottura’s clean, organically-managed vineyards the perfect haven.
 Ever since, the creature has become the winery’s mascot and is instantly recognisable on every Mottura wine label.

-Mottura is widely believed to be one of Lazio's greatest wine producers and is especially successful with Grechetto (the grape used to make the famous Orvieto wine), for which he has funded many university studies aimed at characterizing and studying the variety.
-This helps explain why Mottura’s wines are so different from those of neighbouring Umbria (the Mottura estate is located in Civitella d’Agliano, on the border between Lazio and Umbria).
-Via the combination of the unique terroir of north-eastern Lazio and unique clonal selections, Mottura’s grechetto wines are richer, fleshier and deeper than most Orvieto made today.
+Widely believed to be one of Lazio's greatest wine producers, Mottura is especially successful with Grechetto (the grape used to make the famous Orvieto wine), for which he has funded many university studies aimed at characterizing and studying the variety.
+This helps explain why Mottura’s wines are so different from those of neighbouring Umbria.
+Via the combination of the unique terroir of north-eastern Lazio and unique clonal selections, Mottura’s Grechetto wines are richer, fleshier, and deeper than most Orvieto made today.
 It could be easily argued in fact, that Sergio Mottura’s Orvieto Tragugnano, made from grapes grown in Lazio, is actually better than most Orvieto made in their historic birthplace of Umbria.